The following professionals lent their expertise to this article:

 Student Organizations and Professional Associations

 Founded in 1968, the AAHAM bills itself as the “premier professional organization in healthcare administrative management”.
-The AAHAM focuses primarily on the areas of admitting and registration of patients, data management and medical records, reimbursement, and patient relations, as well on the professional development of its members.
+Along with the professional development of its members, the AAHAM focuses on the areas of admitting and registration of patients, data management and medical records, reimbursement, and patient relations.

-The AHCAP is an organization of healthcare administration professionals whose members are dedicated to the support of healthcare leadership throughout the U.S. The AHCAP sponsors a number of professional development events and education resources.
-Its website offers (mostly members-only) access to a discussion forum and other useful professional services.
+The AHCAP is an organization of healthcare administration professionals whose members are dedicated to the support of healthcare leadership throughout the U.S. The AHCAP sponsors a number of professional development events and education resources, and its website offers access to a discussion forum and other useful professional services.

-Not a college, but a highly-respected professional organization dedicated to the professional and personal growth of its almost 6,000 health administration and management members.
+Not a college, but a highly-respected professional organization dedicated to the professional and personal growth of its over 50,000 health administration and management members and fellows.
 The ACHE is also the certification arm of the Medical Group Management Association (MGMA).

 The HCAA is a nonprofit trade association that supports advocacy, networking, education, and other resources for a wide range of HA-related occupations, including benefit administrators, stop loss insurance carriers, medical managers, human resource managers, and many others.

-MCMA helps its members advance their personal skill set and reach their professional goals.
-Both students and professionals benefit from its online resource offerings and in-person networking opportunities.
+Both students and professionals benefit from MGMA’s online resource offerings and in-person networking opportunities.
 Members enjoy access to an online job board, board certification preparation classes, professional fellowship opportunities, and medical practice consulting services.

 Sponsored by the AUPHA, Upsilon Phi Delta is the national academic honor society for health administration students.
 There are currently ten full and five organizing Upsilon Phi Delta chapters located on college and university campuses throughout the U.S.